Meberem/LibraryManager-wiki/Using-MAT-for-RESX-to-XLIFF-conversion.md

 ![Import Translations Dialog](./images/ImportTranslationsDialog.png)

 Click Add, then navigate to the translated XLF file (e.g. Russian translation if you selected "filename.**ru**.xlf").
+Once you selected the file, click "Import & Recycle" button in the dialog.
+You should get the

 ## (Optional) Update project XLF files with translated XLF files